tfsec/tfsec.github.io/_docs/google/sql/pg-log-errors.md

 ---
+title: google-sql-pg-log-errors
-title: Ensure that Postgres errors are logged
+description: Ensure that Postgres errors are logged
 shortcode: google-sql-pg-log-errors
 legacy:
 summary: Ensure that Postgres errors are logged